citusdata/test-automation/README.md

 **Depending of the tests you trigger here, you can block at most 3 jobs slots in circleci for around 3 hours.
 Choose wisely the time you want to run the tests to not block development**

-If you want, you can run trigger a job which can run pgbench, scale and tpch tests.
+If you want, you can run trigger a job which can run pgbench, scale, tpch and extension tests.
 What the job does is:

 * It creates a cluster with the test resource group name
 * It connects to the coordinator